Early Childhood Care and Education - Certificate

 ECCE 169 Observing and Reflecting Practicum II is designed to integrate theories and practices in the ECCE field.
 Students will observe and participate in regional early childhood programs off campus.
 The clinical practicum provides opportunities to practice observing and recording children's individual abilities and interests over time, and, reflective practice and professional conduct.

-ECCE179 - Foundations of Professional Practice II
+ECCE179 - Professional Practice II

 ECCE189 - Planning with Young Children II